Providing a Support System

-On a daily basis, the nursing staff assists residents by:
+On a daily basis, the St. Louis Center nursing staff:

-- Oversee medication management, including monitoring of effectiveness and side effects
+- Manage medications, including monitoring of effectiveness and side effects

-- Assessing residents for illness or injury to determine whether their illness warrants a doctor visit
+- Assess residents for illness or injury to determine whether their illness warrants a doctor visit

 - Respond to medical emergencies and facilitate transportation to local emergency rooms